MetOffice/ngmo-environments/environments/lfric-coupled/README.md

 # LFRic build environment

-Contains all dependencies required to build and run LFRic
+Contains all dependencies required to build and run LFRic coupled with NEMO

 ## Testing the environment